 A variety of Active Learning methodologies will also be discussed and demonstrated.
 These training events offer networking opportunities for teachers and ensure a growth in confidence to deliver DE/ESD through continued support in the use of the online learning platform 'Edmodo.'

 Students will learn about Sustainable Development, explore their leadership skills and be encouraged to become peer educators.

 Teacher substitution costs will be covered at €40 per hour for up to 5 hours for each teacher.
 Lunch will be provided.

 To book your place on the Teacher and Student training please click here to register.

 ECO-UNESCO will work with 5 schools during the year to help build capacity through whole school planning sessions.
 These sessions are for teachers, staff and principals and will explore how ESD/DE programmes and policies can be implemented in the school.
 The aim of this training is to encourage a whole school approach to ESD/DE.

-Places are allocated on first come, first serve basis.
-Please contact Susie for information or to sign up at email@example.com or call 01 662 5491.
+Places on this popular programme are allocated on first come, first serve basis.
+Please contact Susie for information or to sign up at firstname.lastname@example.org or call 01 662 5491.